jabrena/developer-guides/docs/guides/authorization.md

 ```
 Note that the `-X POST` parameter is not needed in the `cURL` command.
 As we are sending a body, `cURL` sends the request as `POST` automatically.

-### Understanding the response
+## Response

-The authorization server responds with a JSON object like this one:
+The authorization server will respond with a JSON object:

 ```javascript
 {